ShivamTripathi028/rak-chatbot-backend/product-categories/meshtastic/wismesh-tag/quickstart.md

 ### Hardware Description

 The WisMesh Tag comes fully assembled with an internal battery.
 However, it is recommended to fully recharge the battery before switching the device on.
-It is powered by its internal 1000&nbsp;mAh battery and features a multi-function button, three LEDs and a 4-pin connector for recharging.
+It is powered by its internal 1000 mAh battery and features a multi-function button, three LEDs and a 4-pin connector for recharging.

 :::info
 The enclosure cannot be opened without damaging the device.